Search

 You must present your Medicaid card to access free healthcare.

-What Happens if Your Application Gets Denied?
+What Happens If Your Application Gets Denied?

 It is important to note that not every Medicaid application gets approved.
 During the waiting period, agency reviewers will determine if your application meets the requirements for eligibility.
 Your application can get declined for a host of reasons.
 They include: